 Speakers, Guides, Instructors

-Speakers, Guides and Instructors on the ‘Wilderness Work(s) International Meeting’
+Speakers, Guides and Instructors at the ‘Wilderness Work(s) International Meeting’

 David Holder began his mountain instruction career while serving with the Royal Engineers (British Army) where he was trained as a Mountain Expedition Leader, Biathlon coach, Orienteering coach, climbing supervisor and Rock leader.
 Leading groups around the world to Britain,Iceland, Norway, Africa, Belize and the USA his journeys led him to Canada where he met his wife Brenda.
 Marraige, retirement from the military, and Immigraton quickly followed.
 He currently works with his wife’s company, Mahikan Trails.
 He is accredited by the ACMG as a Backpacking Guide and the Interpretive Guides Association as a Professional Interpreter.
 His other Canadian qualifications include: Nordic ski instructor with CANSI, Cave rescue training with BC cave rescue, survival Instructor with Mors Kochanski (author of Northern Bushcraft), Interpretation Canada Training Program, Canoe Instructor and First Aid Instructor.